nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_clinical_narrative.md

 This text section should be linked to the following FHIR Resources to provide the textual information in a coded format.

-- The ITK FHIR eDischarge does not currently support a coded Clinical narrative.
+- The ITK FHIR Emergency Care eDischarge does not currently support a coded clinical narrative.